If you have a WordPress website, then you can do a lot with its built-in functionality — including sending emails.

 1. WP Mail SMTP

-WP Mail SMTP is perhaps the most popular free SMTP plugin for WordPress, with over two million active installations.
-That popularity is due largely to its ease of use and how quick it is to setup.
+Used on over two million sites, WP Mail SMTP is the most popular free SMTP plugin for WordPress.
+That popularity is largely due to its ease of use and fast setup.

-To make configuring your settings easy, WP Mail SMTP enables you to use a setup wizard that walks you through every step of linking your SMTP provider with WordPress.
-You can use either OAuth (available for Gmail accounts) or enter your SMTP server information and credentials manually.
+To make it easy to configure your settings, WP Mail SMTP has a setup wizard that walks you through every step of linking your SMTP provider with WordPress.
+You can use either OAuth2 (available for Gmail accounts) or another built-in SMTP mail provider integration, or enter your SMTP server information and credentials manually.

 The free version of WP Mail SMTP supports the following email marketing services and SMTP providers:

-If you upgrade to the premium version of WP Mail SMTP, you’ll gain support for additional platforms including Amazon SES, Outlook.com, Office 365, Zoho Mail, and more.
+If you upgrade to the premium version of WP Mail SMTP, you’ll gain support for additional platforms including Amazon SES, Microsoft Outlook.com and Office 365, Zoho Mail, and more.

-Even if your SMTP provider doesn’t appear in the list above, this WordPress email plugin will help you link it with your website by entering its server details and your credentials manually.
+Even if your SMTP provider doesn’t appear in the list above, this WordPress email plugin will help you link it with your website.
+All you have to do is enter its server details and your credentials manually.
 However, connecting any of the services that the plugin supports out of the box is much simpler.

 2. Post SMTP